 Pickering is one of Ontario’s most important generating assets.
 OPG’s technical work shows the station can be safely operated to 2024 and that doing so would save Ontario electricity customers up to $600 million, avoid eight million tonnes of greenhouse gas emissions and protect 4,500 jobs across Durham Region.
 Plus the operation of Pickering during the Darlington and Bruce Nuclear refurbishments will ensure a safe, reliable supply of electricity.

-The plan to extend operation of Pickering to 2024 is a direct reflection of a positive Environmental Assessment, and an Integrated Safety Report, which confirm the safety and strength of the station’s condition.
+The plan to extend operation of Pickering to 2024 is a direct reflection of a positive Environmental Assessment, and an Integrated Safety Report, which confirms the safety and strength of the station’s condition.
 All six units would operate until 2022; two would then shut down, and four would run to 2024.
 OPG has started work on a licence application for Canadian Nuclear Safety Commission approval in 2018.

 Since 2010, more than $200 million has been invested in Pickering, which recently achieved its best operating reliability performance in the station’s history.
 This strong performance will be vital as the Darlington refurbishment gets underway later this year.